 In addition to the Architect Registration Examination (ARE), the California Architects Board (Board) requires the California Supplemental Examination (CSE) for licensure.
 The CSE ensures that candidates are able to demonstrate minimum standards of competency and necessary architectural knowledge and skills to respond to the unique requirements and conditions in California.

 All of NCARB’s 54 U.S. jurisdictions have an experience requirement that must be documented and completed before one becomes licensed.
 This time between fulfilling the education requirement and getting licensed is referred to as an architectural internship.
-NCARB’s Intern Development Program (IDP) guides interns through this process and is the standard accepted means of completing the experience requirement in almost all U.S. jurisdictions.
-On July 1, 2015, NCARB will streamline the Intern Development Program (IDP) by no longer requiring elective hours.
+NCARB’s Architectural Experience Program (AXP) guides licensure candidates through this process and is the standard accepted means of completing the experience requirement in almost all U.S. jurisdictions.
+On July 1, 2015, NCARB streamlined AXP, formerly called the Intern Development Program (IDP), by no longer requiring elective hours.

 In September 2008, California Governor Arnold Schwarzenegger signed SB 1608 into law.
 SB 1608 creates a mandatory continuing education (MCE) requirement on disability access for California architects as a condition of license renewal.
 The bill also requires licensees to provide documentation from the course provider to the California Architects Board (Board) with the renewal application.
 AIASF provides courses to help you comply with this requirement.